 The Financial Action Task Force on Money Laundering (FATF

 Commission and the Gulf Cooperation Council).
-The FATF Secretariat is located in Paris, at the headquarters of the Organisation for Economic Co
+The FATF Secretariat is located in Paris, at the headquarters of the Organisation for Economic Co-operation and Development (OECD).

 What the FATF does

 The FATF's main objective is to set international standards for combating money laundering and terrorist financing.
 It also ensures that standards have been implemented effectively via legal, regulatory and operational measures as part of mutual country evaluations.
 Moreover, the FATF draws up guidelines

 The FATF has published 40 recommendations on combating money laundering and terrorist financing.
 These recommendations were first issued in 1990 and revised in 1996, 2001, 2003 and 2012.
 Although the recommendations are not legally binding (soft law), the World Bank, the International Monetary Fund (IMF

 ) and the UN Security Council (UNSC) have officially recognised them as international standards, and more than 180 countries across the globe have undertaken to comply with them.